Sign In

 So you want to make a character model of a character you like, have some free time (lucky you!), and don't want to pay someone to do it?
 This will give you a comprehensive overview!
 There are other guides like this on CivitAI, but I tried to make this one super straightforward and intricate!

 Training LoRA directly on CivitAI may seem intimidating, but it's easy!
 There are some basic things you'll need to know, though.
-I'll keep this article as simple as possible to provide a fast lane for those interested in making character models but feel it's either too hard (it's not) or thing they need a powerful computer (pretty much any simple PC you can do this with).
-I will plan to update this guide as I get new information or suggestions from others.
+I'll keep this article as simple as possible to provide a fast lane for those interested in making character models but feel it's either too hard (it's not) or think they need a powerful computer (pretty much any simple PC you can do this with).
+I will update this guide as I get new information or suggestions from others.
+Please remember that I predominantly make anime and cartoon character models; I'll provide some input from a commenter regarding how they train realistic characters at the end.

 Step 1.
 Get screenshots/images of your character